Concordium/concordium-wallet-proxy/README.md

   - `all`: include all rewards.
 This is also the default if not supplied.
 - `blockTimeFrom`: exclude any transactions with block time earlier than `blockTimeFrom` (integer number of seconds after epoch).
 - `blockTimeTo`: exclude any transactions with block time later than  `blockTimeTo` (integer number of seconds after epoch).
+- `blockHeightFrom`: exclude any transactions with block height earlier than `blockTimeFrom`.
+- `blockHeightTo`: exclude any transactions with block height later than  `blockHeightTo`.
 - `blockRewards`: whether to include block rewards.
 Possible values:
   - `y`: include block rewards.
 (The default)
   - `n`: exclude block rewards.